evonove/mkm-sdk/docs/contributing.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.7 and 3.4.
+3. The pull request should work for every Python version currently supported.